rgtoni94/CSN-Project/README.md

 - Execute payload against target machine

 # Project
-Use Metasploit on a Kali Linux VM to use a vulnerability to exploit vsftpd, VSFTPD a secure unix based ftp server, this vulnerability was disocvered in 2011 in version 2.3.4 of VSFTPD.
-Exploiting it will give us root access to the Victim Machine.
+Use Metasploit on a Kali Linux VM to use a common exploit to gain access backdoor root access to victim machine.
+The exploit was discovered in 2011 on the 2.3.4 version of VSFTPD (Very Secure FTP Daemon).
+VSFTPD is a secure unix based ftp server, this vulnerability was disocvered in 2011 in version 2.3.4 of VSFTPD.

 # Project Setup
 Tools to download
---- Kali linux
+- Kali linux
---- Metasploitable 2
+- Metasploitable 2
---- Virtualbox
+- Virtualbox

-Steps
+# Steps

 1. Install Kali Linux and Metasploitable VMs into Virutal Box